econia-labs/econia/README.md

 ### Shell scripts

-The easiest way to develop with Ultima is through the provided shell scripts, and the fastest way to run these scripts is by adding the following function to your runtime configuration file (`~/.zshrc`, `~/.bash_profile`, etc):
+The easiest way to develop with Econia is through the provided shell scripts, and the fastest way to run these scripts is by adding the following function to your runtime configuration file (`~/.zshrc`, `~/.bash_profile`, etc):

 ```zsh
 # Shell script wrapper: pass all commands to ./ss.sh